wrattler/wrattler-design/data-store/data-store.md

 For example, one might imagine that the language of facts would be (first-order) logic.
-But (a model of a particular) first-order logic doesn't talk about multiple domains, just a single “domain of discourse.”
-The arguments of a predicate may be filled with *any* term, not just an element of a specific domain.
+But (a model of a particular) first-order logic doesn't talk about *multiple* domains, just a single “domain of discourse.”
+The arguments of a predicate may be filled with *any* individual (or function thereof), not just an element of a specific domain.
 So perhaps the relational model is some kind of typed logic?

 The nature of identity is perennially perplexing (at least to me).
 In first-order logic, there are constant symbols, standing for individuals.
 It is